-It is important to recognised some gender differences here.
+It is important to recognise some gender differences here.
 For some men, sex is the number one way they interpret receiving intimacy, whereas women may crave instead some thoughtful conversation and time together.
 Because of this the way to a woman’s heart can sometimes be for her partner to help out in ways that lead to her feeling appreciative of that understanding and support, during the stressful times of caring for a new baby.

 Here are 5 tips to revive intimacy after the birth of a baby,

 - Recognise that each partner has different needs: Then work out practical ways to find a compromise that serves the needs of both.